rahi-lab/YeaZ-GUI/readme.md

 ### I just want the CNN, but not the GUI

-In case you only want to use the functionalities of the convolutional neural network and the segmentation, but not the full GUI, you only need the files `unet/model.py`, `unet/neural_network.py` (for making predictions), `unet/segment.py` (for doing watershed segmentation) and `unet/hungarian.py` (for tracking), as well as the weights for the neural network which have to be in the same folder.
+In case you only want to use the functionalities of the convolutional neural network and the segmentation, but not the full GUI, you only need the files `unet/model_pytorch.py`, `unet/neural_network.py` (for making predictions), `unet/segment.py` (for doing watershed segmentation) and `unet/hungarian.py` (for tracking), as well as the weights for the neural network which have to be in the same folder.
 You can create predictions using the `prediction` function in `neural_network.py` (note that before making predictions, you have to use the function `equalize_adapthist` from `skimage.exposure` on the image).
 The segmentations can be obtained with the `segment` function in `segment.py`, and tracking between two frames is done using the `correspondence` function in `hungarian.py`.
+You can also run `Launch_NN_comand_Line.py` and give input arguments to run the whole pipeline and save final mask.
+Here is an example for running the CNN on a phase contrast image:
+`python Launch_NN_command_line.py -i "example_data/2020_3_19_frame_100_cropped.tif" -m "newmaskfile.h5" --image_type  "pc"`

 ### CNN performs less well on bright-field images